-Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometres west of the Korcula Town.
+Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometers west of Korcula Town.
 The village is located on the regional road running along the island.
 The population is about 500 inhabitants and this is the smallest village on the Island.

 The name of the village, according to some interpreters, derives from “pampinata” (pampinātus), meaning the growth of vine leaves.

 The Illyrians lived around the village in the area of Mocila where remains of Illyrian graves were found.
 The location of the village was chosen by its settlers in the hilly part of the island, not to be noticed from the sea, and in this way Pupnat survived as was protected from the pirates through the centuries.

 The main occupations of the village residents are farming and tourism.

 The graveyard church of St. George was first mentioned in 1383 and the three-nave parish church of Our Lady of the Snows was erected after 1620.

 The major feast day in Pupnat is Our Lady of the Snows – locally called ‘Gospa od Sniga’ (5th of August), when, apart from a religious feast, entertainment and cultural programs are also organized.

 Another important date for people of Pupnat is the 24th of August when ‘Blazeni Marko of Pupnat’ is their festival.

 In the village, visitors may buy first-class homemade food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.